-- Provide advice and guidance during the mentorship period as appropriate. - Liaise with the Mentee and Clinical Mentor(s) to help facilitate solutions to any difficulties that may arise during the MCP. - Contact Mentor and Mentee during the MCP, to offer support where needed to both Mentor &/or Mentee. - Visit the Mentee/ set up a video conferencing link to conduct the summative final assessment at a mutually negotiable time.
-This should be organised within the first week of the MCP at the latest.
-In case of any technical difficulties (if the assessment is being done via video conferencing) on the day of the summative assessment the assessment may need to be rearranged for later in the week.
-Therefore if undertaking the final assessment remotely please do not arrange this on the mentees final day of MCP. - Provide detailed feedback in conjunction with the Clinical Mentor to the mentee addressing each learning outcome, normally within 1 week following the summative assessment.
+- Provide advice and guidance during the mentorship period as appropriate. - Liaise with the Mentee and Clinical Mentor(s) to help facilitate solutions to any difficulties that may arise during the MCP. - Contact Mentor and Mentee during the MCP, to offer support where needed to both Mentor &/or Mentee - Visit the Mentee to conduct the summative final assessment at a mutually negotiable time. - Provide detailed feedback in conjunction with the Clinical Mentor to the mentee addressing each learning outcome, normally within 1 week following the summative assessment.